 Warning!:

-These links are graphic & f*cking horrible
+These links are graphic & f*cking horrible,

 but should be seen on every nightly newscast